Skip to Main Content

 When to Cite

-• Anything that is printed, spoken or sung (except facts or common knowledge)
+• Anything that is printed or spoken, except widely known facts or common knowledge

-• Unusual phrase borrowed from a speaker or writer
+• Specific phrases from a speaker or writer

 • Photos, drawings, charts, graphs, etc.